During National Youth Traffic Safety Month, remember to choose the right car seat and to have it properly installed

 Consider the following:

 Well-meaning parents often make mistakes installing car seats, and that can have devastating and heart-breaking consequences for children injured in car accidents who are not properly secured in a car seat.
 As an attorney, I’ve been involved in tragic automobile accident cases that involved the death of a child.
-So I’m taking action to prevent such tragedies by offering free child car seat inspections and installations by appointment at our Michigan Auto Law Farmington Hills office.
-All of our attorneys pitch in to have a certified car seat installer available for our clients and the public by appointment.

 Today I also wanted to review the five most common car seat mistakes made by almost every parent.
 Avoid these miscues and safeguard your children while on the road, knowing that a simple check now will create long-term peace of mind.